offworks/overnight/README.md

 # Overnight
-An overnightly simple PHP-mysql query builder based on PDO.
+An overnightly simple and consistent PHP-mysql query builder based on PDO.

 ### Installation
 #### Composer